 What are Your Rights as a Grandparent in New Jersey?

 With the ongoing and complex rise of divorces in New Jersey, single parenthood and alcohol and drug use by individuals, the legal questions surrounding protection of the relationships between grandparents and their grandchildren has become complicated.
 More and more, grandparents are looking to the courts to obtain visitation time with their grandchildren.
 Often, this is a difficult process that requires an aggressive legal strategy.
-At the Elfant Rickett Law Firm, we understand the special bond between a grandparent and grandchild and we are committed to fighting for your rights to visitation or custody.
+At Elfant Rickett Law Firm LLC, we understand the special bond between a grandparent and grandchild and we are committed to fighting for your rights to visitation or custody.
 Our firm’s founder, Rosa Rickett, has dedicated her career to family law matters like this and she serves as a trusted adviser and advocate through every phase of the legal process.
 If you have questions regarding your rights as a grandparent in New Jersey or you are seeking visitation or custody, contact our offices in Hackensack today at 201.968.5700 to schedule a consultation.

 Understanding Grandparents’ Rights in NJ